brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 bin/console cache:clear --env=test;phpunit tests/AppBundle/GraphQL/Informations/Mutations/InformationRegisterForThreadTest.php
 ```

-Let's write our test to add the 'about' data in our query and see if it is returned back when we read the thread with it's informations.
 We already have a test in place for that Mutation.
 Let's look at it to align our understanding on how we are testing:

+> This test does not require a fixture.
+It create all it's required data.
+It create two subtopics (tags) and create 3 threads.
+The createThread will create dummy messages and add them to threads.
+After that it will add informations to the thread.
+Informations are the relations between a thread and a subtopic.
+AKA tag.
+> After that it will read the thread informations and assert that two informations were inserted for thread with id *$t1*.
+And so on...
+> The upper cased methods are the ones that will make direct calls to the GraphQL queries and mutations.

 ```php
     # Tests\AppBundle\GraphQL\Informations\Mutations\InformationRegisterForThreadTest